onsip/sipjs.com/content/api/devel/context/server.md

 ### `remote_identity`

-`SIP.NameAddrHeader` - The From header of the request, representing the identity of the remtoe endpoing.
+`SIP.NameAddrHeader` - The From header of the request, representing the identity of the remote endpoint.

 ### `data`